-While it might be hot enough to get away with shorts and a tank top – the sun is no joke.
+While it might be hot enough to get away with shorts – the sun is no joke.
 Make sure you’re protecting yourself from the sun with a hat, a coverup, UV protection sunglasses, and breathable clothing.

 56. Pack Some Diarrhea Meds

 It is possible you will get sick eating certain foods, especially with the water quality.
 It doesn’t hurt to have some meds on hand for stomach related issues.
 Remember to only bring what you need and if it a prescription, make sure it is in your name for customs.

 General Tourist Tips To Know About Uzbekistan

 Uzbekistan is making leaps and bounds towards fostering tourism in the country, but there is still one downside.
 Flying into the Tashkent airport or any other airport internationally is quite expensive due to airport taxes.
 These fees might get quite high if you are flying in from somewhere like the U.S., but it wasn’t too bad coming in from Germany.
 Uzbekistan has stated they are working to reduce these high airport fees, so it might not be too long before we see some killer deals in Tashkent.
 Regardless of the price, it is 100% worth it to visit.

 Print all your important documents including your visa, visa waiver information, passport copy, train tickets, booking confirmations, etc. We had a whole packet of paperwork in a protected case that we kept on us.
 You will need physical copies of many things throughout your trip and never rely on digital copies.